canonical/cloud-init/doc/rtd/reference/datasources/smartos.rst

 SmartOS platform
 ================

-The SmartOS virtualisation platform uses meta-data from the instance via the second serial console.
+The SmartOS virtualization platform uses meta-data from the instance via the second serial console.
 On Linux, this is :file:`/dev/ttyS1`.
 The data is provided via a simple protocol: